codewithcheese/jupyter-kernel-mcp/README.md

 ---

-*Built with d for the AI agent development community*
+*Built with ❤️ for the AI agent development community*